 2012-13: Audette was the fourth-leading scorer for the expansion Sherbrooke Phoenix in his first QMJHL season and represented Canada Quebec in the U17 World Hockey Challenge for the second time.
 He scored 10 goals with 19 assists and was -31 with 65 penalty minutes in 54 regular season games.
 Sherbrooke finished last in the West Division with the league’s third-worst record and was swept by Baie-Comeau in a first round playoff series.
 Audette had 2 assists and was -3 with 6 penalty minutes in four playoff games.
 He was an assistant captain for Canada Quebec and scored 1 goal with 2 assists and 4 penalty minutes in five WHC games.

 2013-14: Audette played for Canada’s gold medal U18 team at the Ivan Hlinka Memorial Tournament in August before returning to Sherbrooke for his second QMJHL season.
-Audette scored 1 goal with 2 assists and was +1 with 2 penalty minutes in five games at the Ivan Hlinka tournament.
-He was named to Team Cherry for the 2014 CHL/NHL Top Prospects Game.
+He finished the year skating for Canada in the 2015 U18 World Juniors.
+Audette led the Phoenix in goals (21) and assists (55) and was -37 with 79 penalty minutes in 68 regular season games.
+Sherbrooke finished sixth in the West Division, missing the playoffs after winning just 16 games.
+Audette scored 1 goal with 2 assists and was +1 with 2 penalty minutes in five games for gold medal-winning Canada at the Ivan Hlinka tournament.
+He scored 2 goals with 1 assist and 14 penalty minutes in seven games at the WJC.
+Canada finished fourth, falling 2-1 to Russia in the bronze medal game.
+Audette was named to Team Cherry for the 2014 CHL/NHL Top Prospects Game and was ranked 75th amongst North American skaters in the Central Scouting final rankings.
+He was selected by Montreal in the fifth round (147th overall) in the 2014 NHL Draft.

-It is easy to question whether Audette has the size and strength to make it as a player at the next level, let alone as a center.
-What cannot be questioned, though, is the skill he shows when he has the puck on his stick.
-A good skater with outstanding puckhandling ability, Audette sees the ice extremely well, which helps him create scoring chances and set up his teammates even when playing in traffic.
+Audette faces questions as to whether he has the size and strength to make it as a player at the next level, let alone as a center.
+What cannot be questioned is the skill he shows when he has the puck on his stick.
+He is a fast and agile skater with outstanding puckhandling ability, Audette sees the ice well, creating scoring chances and setting up teammates even when playing in traffic.